 Every time you flush, bacteria can project into the air, as high as 1.5m.
 Combating bacteria is as easy as cleaning the outer workings of your toilet, including the handle, base, and toilet seat.
 Use disinfectant to remove any bacteria that may be lurking, even if it’s on the inside of the water bowl and at the top.

-The more proactive you are with toilet maintenance, the fewer problems you’ll experience.
+The more proactive you are with toilet maintenance, the more likely it is to be avoiding costly repairs.
 If something does go wrong and you’re not quite sure what to do, contact your local plumbers quickly.
-They’ll identify the problem and come up with a cost-effective solution.
+They’ll identify the problem and come up with an offer for a cost-effective solution.

 Cheap and Green Tips to Keep your Toilets Clean, momseveryday.com